Automotive 101: What Are Some of the Key Things Everyone Should Know About Car Batteries

 Three things are needed to start a car: power, air and fuel.
 If the car doesn't start, it's not getting enough of one of these items.
 You can always give the horn a quick press to see if it sounds good and loud.
 If it's weak or doesn't work at all, you aren't getting enough or any power.
 The battery may be dead, weak or have loose connections.
-If the battery has died, run the car for a sufficient enough time to recharge the battery or recharge it with a charging device.
+If the battery has died, drive the car for a sufficient enough time to recharge the battery or recharge it with a charging device.
 You may have to drive on the highway to get enough of a charge to start it again later.
 Definitely have your battery and charging system checked at this point as a discharged battery can soon fail.

 No Power to the Vehicle, Such as Lights, Horn, Etc

 As mentioned in the previous section, a weak or inoperative horn indicates that not enough power is making it to the vehicle.
 But what if you are already driving and suspect you have a weak battery?
 Are your headlights flickering or getting dim?
 Is your radio turning itself off and on again?
 Does it feel as if you are going to stall?
 There is a good chance that you aren't getting enough power!
 If you suspect that you aren't getting enough power, you should immediately turn off any accessories you don't need in order to conserve enough power to get your car to a safe place.
 You'll have to have your battery and charging system tested.
-You might even be pleased to learn that your battery tests fine but has a buildup of corrosion on the terminals prevent power from getting to where it needs to go.
+You might even be pleased to learn that your battery tests fine but has a buildup of corrosion on the terminals preventing power from getting to where it needs to go.

 Hard Starting in Cold Weather